maximilian-salomon/mdxplain/README.md

 - **Refactoring**: Improving code structure, readability, and maintainability according to author-specified patterns and guidelines.
 - **Bug fixing**: Providing suggested solutions for issues identified by the author.
 - **Code optimization**: Assisting in identifying potential performance improvements based on author-defined benchmarks and criteria.
-- **Documentation**: Generating docstrings and inline documentation following author-provided templates to ensure clarity and consistency.
+- **Code-Documentation**: Generating docstrings and inline documentation following author-provided templates to ensure clarity and consistency.
 - **Interactive method exploration**: Acting as a discussion partner to propose alternative approaches, explain potential implementations, and provide illustrative code examples.
 All decisions regarding method selection, workflow design, and implementation were made by the author.
 - **Information gathering**: Assisting in identifying relevant existing packages, algorithms, or workflows, analogous to a literature or software survey, with final evaluation and selection performed by the author.